 - Do not put your GPS tracking device anywhere surrounded by metal, like the car’s trunk.

-When placing beneath a car:
+When placed under a car:

 - Make sure the antenna is facing down, to the ground.
 This will allow the GPS device to pick up signals reflected off of the earth.

 It can sometimes be more difficult to place a tracker on a new vehicle than it would be on an older model car.
 For example, vehicles with tire pressure sensors can cause problems for GPS devices.
-The sensors located in the wheel well transmit UHF radio signals to the car’s on-board computer that can interfere with a tracker.
+The sensors located in the wheel well transmit UHF radio signals to the car’s onboard computer that can interfere with a tracker.
 Usually, ensuring that the tracker is moved a few feet from one of these sensors can mitigate any negative interference.